 In an adjustable suture surgery, there is a possibility that a muscle can shift its position in the healing process.
 The muscle is not actually sutured directly to the sclera (wall of the eye) as in standard strabismus surgery.
 Therefore, eye muscles can both slip back farther than desired or “creep” forward after the adjustment period.
 Changes in eye alignment, however, can occur during the healing period with adjustable and non-adjustable techniques.

 Breakage of the suture or cutting of the knot can occur during an adjustment.
-If this happens, some patients will need to go back to the operating room to properly secure the muscle.
+If this happens, some patients may need to go back to the operating room to secure the muscle.

 Sometimes the muscle won’t move forward or backward as desired.
 This complication is due to healing of the muscle to the sclera, especially for late adjustments, scarred muscles, or muscles that have lost some of their elasticity.